cni-iisc/Campus-Simulator/README.md

 The instantiated static files for Bangalore are now used to simulate the spread of the CoVID-19 infection spread based on a Markovian model.
 The design document contains detailed specifications about the mode,=l.

-To set-up a running instance of the simulator, you would first need to switch to the directory `markov_simuls/simulator` The simulator looks for the instantiated files for Bangalore in the simulator directory and thus copy the data files generated at `staticInst/data/bangalore` into `simulator/`.
+To set-up a running instance of the simulator, you would first need to switch to the directory `markov_simuls/simulator` The simulator looks for the instantiated files for Bangalore in the simulator directory and thus copy the data files generated at `staticInst/data/bangalore` into `/input_files (root of the repository)`.

 Now, we also need to setup a web-server to serve the simulator on the web-browser.
 This is done using the SimpleHTTPServer script avaialble by default in Python.